Facebook’s Big New Change For Businesses

 The new change

-At the beginning of this year, Facebook announced they’re touching up the way they adjust your News Feed.
+At the beginning of this year, Facebook announced they were touching up the way they adjust your News Feed.
 Facebook founder Mark Zuckerberg said users have complained that posts from business, brands and media are too frequent, and are “crowding out the personal moments that lead us to connect more with each other.”

 Users’ News Feeds will now show less from businesses and more from their friends and families, unless the businesses’ posts encourage discussion.